 kubectx you can change to a different cluster context with relative ease.

 Furthermore, you can move through contexts in other ways.
-For example, I can move back to the previous context I was in by running
+For example, I can move back to the previous context I was in

 kubectx -.
 Need to list the different contexts?
 Use